airbnb/okreplay/readme.md

 * *tapeRoot*: the base directory where tape files are stored.
 Defaults to `src/test/resources/betamax/tapes`.
 * *proxyPort*: the port the Betamax proxy listens on.
 Defaults to `5555`.

+### Configuring Betamax with a properties files

+If you have a file called `betamax.properties` somewhere in your classpath it will be picked up by the `Recorder` constructor.
+Each property for the `Recorder` is simply prefixed with `betamax.`.
+For example:

+	betamax.tapeRoot=test/fixtures/tapes
+	betamax.proxyPort=1337

 ## Caveats

 By default [Apache _HTTPClient_][3] takes no notice of Java's HTTP proxy settings.
 The Betamax proxy can only intercept